 Want to learn more?

-Kevin Snyder is a husband, father, and an attorney at Snyder Law, PC in Irvine, California.
+Kevin Snyder is a husband, father, and an Orange County estate planning attorney and elder law attorney at Snyder Law, PC in Irvine, California.
 He is all about family and is passionate about educating his community about trust and estate planning, veterans issues, and how to protect what matters most – family, assets, and legacy.